 - Aperture can be adjusted to anything, but will change your image's exposure and depth of field.

-- ISO should not be greater than 1600.
+- ISO generally should not be greater than 1600.
 Adjust aperture and shutter speed as much as possible before resorting to increasing ISO.

 |Setting Rules||NA||< 1/125 generally requires a tripod||Don't set to > 1600|